Andrew Cuomo sexual harassment allegations: Other reactions

 Speaker of the House Nancy Pelosi said in a statement to Fox News that "The women who have come forward with serious and credible charges against Gov. Cuomo deserve to be heard and to be treated with dignity."

 Speaker of the New York State Assembly Carl Heastie urged Cuomo to "seriously consider whether he can effectively meet the needs of the people of New York."

-Senate Majority Leader Chuck Schumer, speaking on Sirius XM satellite radio, called the allegations "nauseating".
+Senate Majority Leader Chuck Schumer, speaking on SiriusXM satellite radio, called the allegations "nauseating".
 However, he initially stopped short of asking for Cuomo's resignation before doing so on March 12 with the other Senator from New York, Kirsten Gillibrand.

 The New York Republican State Committee advocated for Cuomo's impeachment in a statement released March 12, writing "If I've said it once, I've said it a hundred times: we already have ample evidence that proves Andrew Cuomo is unfit to serve and anything short of a full impeachment is a complicit move to keep him as Governor."